 I never gave him the chance to teach me to draw, paint or carve.
-I was too busy playing baseball, basketball and football.
+I was too busy playing baseball, basketball, and football.
 He tried to teach me to play the piano, but I wouldn’t practice so he gave up.

-When I was a teenager, my dad frequently towed home sports cars that he repaired in our garage and resold.
+When I was a teenager, my dad frequently towed home sports cars that he refurbished and repaired in our garage and then resold.
 I remember the first car was a green Jaguar XK 120.
 He frequently tried to get me to work on the cars with him.
 I tried, but I got bored quickly and went back to playing baseball.

 Looking back now, I can say that while I was passionate about playing baseball, hunting, fishing and working on cars together are father-son experiences we could have shared for a lifetime.
 I missed an opportunity.